emmajanedrews/base-template/_posts/2017-11-28-check-out-these-upcoming-holiday-events.md

 {% include pullquote.html %}

 **Christmas Tour of Lewes:** On December 2 from 10 a.m. to 4 p.m., go on a self-guided tour through Lewes’ historic downtown.
-For more information, visit [www.HistoricLewes.org](www.HistoricLewes.org){: target="_blank"}.
+For more information, visit [www.HistoricLewes.org](http://www.HistoricLewes.org).

 **Rohoboth Beach Hometown Christmas Parade:** December 5 at 6:30 p.m.
 Santa’s Christmas Party will take place afterward at the Rohoboth Beach fire station.